Li-Lab-Proteomics/Phospho-MV-simulations/README.md

 * SciPy (1.5.2+)

 ## Simulation
-The codes of simulation study are in simulation.R
+The codes of simulation study are in simulation_HPC.R

 Note:
 1. The method of SDA was modified by cancelling the data-cleaning step of removing features with low numbers of non-zeros.
 2. bPCA imputation was modified by lower the _tol_ parameter in _solve_ function to prevent from the error of computationally singular.

 ## Results & Plotting
+The codes of summarizing adjusted _p_-values of methods are in results_HPC.py The codes of plotting figures are in results_plot.R

+Only the results data of generating the figures are in this repository for limit of file size.
+The results data of all methods under all scenarios in 500-round simulation is available upon request.